WHO WERE THE SAMURAI

 It was excessive demands from outside Nations which one could say divided and sparked conflict across Japan such as Boshin wars which lead the Nation of Japan into Imperialism via the Meiji Restoration, put simply the Shogunate was no more and now Japan was under the direct control of the Emperor Meiji this occurred in 1868.

-This was the end of the Samurai as a ruling Class.
+This was the end of the Samurai as an Elite ruling class

 A famous real life Kumamoto Samurai named "Gensai Kawakami" middle photo featured below this paragraph.